tremho/MistLift/doc/MistLift Quick Start.md

     lift publish

-The publish command will report an endpoint from the cloud.  go here with a browser and you should see your front-end Hello World content. add the /helloworld endpoint and you should see the service content.
+The publish command will report an endpoint from the cloud.  go here with a browser and you should see your front-end Hello World content if you access it as
+<publish_url>/index.html or as <publish_url>/+.
+If you enter an unknown endpoint, you will receive a response similar to
+`{"message":"Missing Authentication Token"}`

+Note that index.html is not automatically invoked by simply appending a / to the end of the <publish_url> as one might expect.
+This is because the path must contain a filepath before it is recognized.
+This is why /+ will work for this (+ can be substituted for / in any MistLift path).

+You can also access the <publish_url>/helloworld endpoint and you should see the service content.
 These should be the same as what you saw locally, but now it is public on the internet!

 If you make further revisions to your functions, but do not change the API signatures, simply use the `deploy` command again to update the changes to the cloud.